Myrkdalen, Norway: Family Ski Guide

 🏠Where Should Your Family Stay?

-The 7-day pass costs the same as the 6-day for both adults (£217) and children (£163), which means the seventh day is literally free.
-If you're booking a full week, that's the play.
-Multi-day passes also include evening skiing sessions, so your teenager can lap the floodlit runs after dinner while you sit by the fire pretending to read.
+The 7-day pass costs the same as the 6-day for both adults (£217) and children (£163), the seventh day is literally free.

 What the Pass Covers

-Your Myrkdalen lift pass covers both Myrkdalen and Voss Resort, giving you access to two ski areas on one ticket.
-For a resort with 57 runs and 9 lifts, that's solid coverage, especially when 45% of the terrain is beginner-friendly.
-You're not paying premium prices for a massive linked domain here.
-You're paying fair prices for a focused, family-sized mountain with reliable snow.
-Honest exchange.
+Your Myrkdalen lift pass covers both Myrkdalen and Voss Resort two ski areas on one ticket.
+With 57 runs, 9 lifts, and 45% beginner-friendly terrain, you're paying fair prices for a focused, family-sized mountain with reliable snow.

-Myrkdalen also sells flexible "optional day" passes if your trip mixes skiing with fjord excursions.
-You pick which days to activate rather than committing to consecutive days.
-Smart for families doing a 3-day ski, 1-day sightseeing rhythm.
-Hourly passes (2 or 3 hours) are available too, ideal for little legs that fade by lunchtime.
+Flexible "optional day" passes let you pick which days to activate rather than committing to consecutive days, smart for families mixing skiing with fjord excursions.
+Hourly passes (2-3 hours) are available for little legs that fade by lunchtime.

 ✈️How Do You Get to Myrkdalen?